 There were a number of other excellent performances throughout the season however.
 Tom Beach’s 4-26 vs BWI at home; Murray Bishop’s unbeaten 69 vs Winterbourne, Phil Thorn’s 7-7 at St Mary Redcliffe, Nathan Williams’ 84* vs YMCA at home, Vicki’s 4-26 at Timsbury, Beachy’s 119 at home vs St Mary Redcliffe, and of course Stephen Wilkinson taking a wicket in the first over he bowled all season (in our final game)!

-I’d like once again to thank everyone who has supported me during the season, helping to rope players in, ferrying children around, Nick and Lisa for their excellent teas (still the best in the league by far – and yet people still wonder why I want to bowl first!), and in particular my vice-captain Mr Bevan for his constant Mitchell-ing out in the middle.
+I’d like once again to thank everyone who has supported me during the season, helping to rope players in, Nick and Lisa for their excellent teas (still the best in the league by far – and yet people still wonder why I want to bowl first!), and in particular my vice-captain Mr Bevan for his constant Mitchell-ing out in the middle.